ENSpunks/Causal-Relativity-Public-/README.md

 | Mass + Gravity        | Energy of Light in Gravitational Field | General Relativity | \( E_{\text{out}} = E_{\text{in}} \left( \frac{r_s}{r} \right) \)      | \( E_{\text{out}} = E_{\text{in}} \left( \frac{r_s}{r} \right) \) |

 Note:
-- The equations under "Causal Relativity" might not fundamentally differ from the original in many cases, as Causal Relativity here refers to a reinterpretation or application in spatial terms rather than introducing new mechanics.
 - Some equations remain identical since the spatial interpretation does not alter the fundamental physics described.

 #### Mass+Light+Gravity